Vildhjarta

 Vildhjarta is a Swedish progressive metal band from Hudiksvall, formed in 2005.
-The band plays in a Meshuggah-influenced musical style employing heavily down-tuned guitars, as well as harmonic minor chord progressions, jarring staccato riffs, layers of reverberant guitars and atmospheres.
+The band plays in a Meshuggah-influenced djent-style employing heavily-down-tuned guitars, as well as harmonic minor chord progressions, jarring staccato riffs, and layers of reverberant guitars and atmospheres.
+The band currently consists of guitarist Calle Thomér, vocalist Vilhelm Bladin, and drummer Buster Odeholm.
+Since 2025, no original members remain in the band, with the longest-running member being Calle Thomér since joining in 2009.

-The group released a two-track EP entitled Omnislash in 2009 before they proceeded to sign with Century Media Records in 2011, spawning their debut full-length album Måsstaden that same year.
-In 2013, they followed up with a second EP, Thousands of Evils released on an exclusive 1,000-copy vinyl record run.
-Their second full-length album Måsstaden under vatten was released in October of 2021.
+The group released a two-track demo entitled Omnislash in 2009 before they proceeded to sign with Century Media Records in 2011, spawning their debut album Måsstaden that same year.
+In 2013, they followed up with their first EP, Thousands of Evils, released on an exclusive 1,000-copy vinyl record run.
+Their second full-length album, Måsstaden under vatten, was released in October 2021.

-The word "vildhjärta" translates to "wildheart" in Swedish.
+The word "vildhjärta" means "wildheart" in Swedish.
 The band's name was inspired by the name of an adventure module for the Swedish tabletop role-playing game Drakar och Demoner.